Current as of: February 4, 2025 - 22:06

 Accommodation: Sel Hótel or Hótel Laxá (or similar)

-We spend the morning around Lake Myvatn and go for a short walk in Dimmuborgir, a vast area of lava towers and natural arches.
+Spend the morning around Lake Myvatn and enjoy a 45-minute walk in Dimmuborgir, a vast area of lava towers and natural arches.
 Only a short distance from Dimmuborgir is Mount Hverfjall, a huge circular crater that’s 460ft (140m) deep and 3,280ft (1,000m) wide.
 It is one of the most beautiful craters in Iceland, one which erupted some 2,500 years ago and covered the Myvatn area in tephra (fragments of volcanic rock).
 It is also thought to be one of the largest on the planet.
 A little further north is the hot-spring cave known as Grjótagjá, made famous by Game of Thrones.
-After Myvatn, we head to the Godafoss waterfall en route to Akureyri, where the afternoon is free to spend at leisure.
+After Myvatn, we head (50 minutes) to the Godafoss waterfall, before travelling (40 minutes) to Akureyri, where the afternoon is free to spend at leisure.

 Akureyri is a town of 17,000 inhabitants and is the biggest town outside the capital.
 It is the cultural, commercial and educational centre for northern Iceland and 37mi (60km) south of the Arctic Circle.
 Akureyri is remarkably green and has the northernmost botanical garden in the world.
 The Lutheran church in Akureyri is an interesting visit, featuring a stained-glass window thought to have come from a church in London, UK.